Traveling Cable Hand Warmers

 Round 13: P2, [k3, p4, k3] 3 times, p2, k2, p2, k14, [p2, k2] 5 times.

-Set-up Round: P2tog, p1, [k1, ssk, p2, k2tog, k1, p2] three times, k2tog, k1, [p2, k2] 6 times.
+Next Round: Purl two together (p2tog), p1, [k1, slip slip knit (ssk), p2, knit two together (k2tog), k1, p2] 3 times, k2tog, k1, [p2, k2] 6 times.
 [52 stitches]

-Bind off loosely in p2, k2 pattern.
+Bind off loosely in pattern.

 Transfer the 14 on-hold stitches to two double pointed needles.
 [18 stitches]

-Set-up Round: K2tog, k10, k2tog, k4.
+Set-Up Round: K2tog, k10, k2tog, k4.
 [16 stitches]

 Next Round: *K1, p1, repeat from * to end of round.